Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 Photo and video shot plan

-Send evidence that answers the installer's real questions.
+Send photos that answer the real questions.

-A short video is most useful when it follows the same route an installer would check: start inside the room, move towards the outside wall, then show access, drainage, electrics, and any existing equipment.
+A short video is most useful when it follows the same path an installer would check: start inside the room, move towards the outside wall, then show access, drainage, electrics, and any existing equipment.

 Show the likely pipe route, outside wall, parking or loading, ladders or height access, and anything that could slow the work.